← Work

 The Problem

 Medical records and patient portal content are written at a graduate reading level.
 The average American adult reads at an 8th-grade level.
-That gap isn't a technicality - it means that millions of patients receive test results, diagnosis summaries, and care instructions they genuinely cannot parse.
+That gap is not a technicality.
+It means that millions of patients receive test results, diagnosis summaries, and care instructions they genuinely cannot parse.
 They log into portals, see clinical language, and either guess at meaning, give up, or wait to ask a doctor at a follow-up that may be weeks away.

-Our team set out to design an AI-powered plain-language translation layer for healthcare portals: something that converts clinical language to accessible language on demand, meets patients where their actual literacy level is, and doesn't require them to do anything except ask.
+Our team set out to design an AI-powered plain-language translation layer for healthcare portals: something that converts clinical language to accessible language on demand, meets patients where their actual literacy level is, and does not require them to do anything except ask.

 The Research

-We grounded this project in primary research - interviews and surveys with patients and healthcare users - because the design space here is genuinely different from what the literature suggests it is.
-People don't talk to researchers the same way they talk to their doctors.
-We wanted to hear directly what was frustrating, what was confusing, and - most importantly - what would actually feel safe to use.
+We grounded this project in primary research, interviews and surveys with patients and healthcare users, because the design space here is genuinely different from what the literature suggests it is.
+People do not talk to researchers the same way they talk to their doctors.
+We wanted to hear directly what was frustrating, what was confusing, and what would actually feel safe to use.

 What came back from the research was clarifying.
-Participants weren't confused about what they didn't understand.
+Participants were not confused about what they did not understand.
 They were frustrated that understanding felt inaccessible.
 The distinction matters.
 They knew the language was technical.
-They didn't lack intelligence - they lacked a key.
+They did not lack intelligence.
+They lacked a key.
 When given one, they used it.

-We also heard consistent anxiety about the portal itself: about what records they might find, about whether they'd be notified before their doctor called, about reading a value without knowing if it was normal.
-The AI translation concept landed well in research sessions - but only when participants understood what it was doing and felt like they could override or question it.
+We also heard consistent anxiety about the portal itself: about what records they might find, about whether they would be notified before their doctor called, about reading a value without knowing if it was normal.
+The AI translation concept landed well in research sessions, but only when participants understood what it was doing and felt like they could override or question it.
 That nuance became the entire design problem.

 The Design Challenge: Trust